 - HAVE FUN!

-Now, we have a ton of other creatures you can see in our bay and don't worry, we've got a quick reference to some friendly creatures you may be able to see!
+Now, we have a ton of other creatures you can see in our bay, and don't worry, we've got a quick reference to some friendly creatures you may be able to see!
 If you don't know what to do and need an expert?
-Check out our charters that would be happy to take you!
+Check out our charters that would be happy to take you or our local restaurants that offer to cook your catch!